What did it for you? What made you fall in love with your family history and genealogy?

 "They gave us leather boots for free Jenn", he said.
 "Leather boots!
 We were very poor, and my whole life I wanted leather boots, and they gave them to us for free.
 Those boots were a thing of beauty."

 I felt a catch in my throat and tears welled up in my eyes when my dad told me this, and I literally could not speak.
-Just then I understood that I really had no idea of the kinds of challenges my dad had faced in his life, on his way to being a successful self-made man.
-I was so very grateful that he thought enough of me to share this story with me.
+Just then I understood I really had no idea about the kinds of challenges my dad had faced in his life, on his way to being a successful self-made man.
+I was so very grateful he thought enough of me to share this story with me.

 2. A diagnosis and a map.